dabeaz/curio/docs/reference.rst

    Exception raised by the :meth:`Task.join` method if an uncaught exception occurs in a task.
 It is a chained exception.
 The ``__cause__`` attribute contains the exception that causes the task to fail.

-.. exception:: TaskGroupError

-   Exception raised if one or more tasks in a task group raised an error.
-   The ``failed`` attribute contains a list of all tasks that died.
-   The ``errors`` attribute is a set of all exceptions raised.

 .. exception:: SyncIOError